dylank06/Amazon_Vine_ANalysis/README.md

 ## Results:

--How many Vine reviews were 5 stars?
+- How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
   - There were 1,607 Vine reviews and 1,025,317 non-vine reviews
 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
   - The percentage of Vine reviews was 0.156 % and the percentage non-vine reviews was 99.8 %